osxmidi/LinVst/README.md

 Some plugins might use wininet for internet connections (online registration, online help, etc) which might cause problems depending on Wines current implementation.

-Winetricks wininet and/or installing winbind for a distro (sudo apt-get install winbind) might help (wininet and it's associated dll's can also be manually installed as dll overrides).
+Running winetricks wininet and/or installing winbind for a distro (sudo apt-get install winbind) might help (wininet and it's associated dll's can also be manually installed as dll overrides).

 Turning off the vst's multiprocessor support and/or GPU acceleration might help in some cases, due to what features Wine currently supports (Wine version dependent).